cmelchior/jervis-ffb/docs/ui.md

 - [ ] Experiment with an action system similar to BB3 (round action circle around player)
 - [ ] Think about an UI that can work across Desktop: 16:9 and iPad 4:3.
 - [ ] Is it worth exploring an isometric view (to make it more immersive)?
+  - How feasible is it to use the current player graphics?

 ## Known bugs

-- Pass animation triggers multiple times when rerolling catch during kick-off.
+- Pass animation triggers multiple times when landing on player (catch) and catch fails.